Honor Magic 4 Pro Review

 When it comes to the screen there’s another design choice that I don’t agree with.
 The radical curves at the side are just not for me as they leave apps trailing off the edge.
 But its quality is undeniable.

 The refresh rate pulls the same trick, with an upper limit of 120Hz for very smooth scrolling when you’re flicking your way down social media feeds, but a dynamic change as low as 1Hz when the screen is not in use.
+That’s a particular plus point as, even in 2023, not all flagships can drop to such low refresh rates.

 - Brilliant main camera